jkempff/jkempff.github.io/_posts/2017-03-29-how-derkonzert-works-part-1.md

 ```

 This is awesome!
-I won't go more into detail, but what really makes this great, is to have your UI components being bind to your data.
+I won't go more into detail, but what really makes this great, is to have your **UI components being bound to your data**.
 Composition gets super easy with this.

 ### Additional standalone services